Object and Region References¶

 Storing references in a dataset¶

 HDF5 treats object and region references as data.
 Consequently, there is a special HDF5 type to represent them.
 However, NumPy has no equivalent type.
 Rather than implement a special “reference type” for NumPy, references are handled at the Python layer as plain, ordinary python objects.
 To NumPy they are represented with the “object” dtype (kind ‘O’).
 A small amount of metadata attached to the dtype tells h5py to interpret the data as containing reference objects.

 These dtypes are available from h5py for references and region references:

-To create an array of references, use this dtype as you normally would:
+To store an array of references, use the appropriate dtype when creating the dataset:

 >>> ref_dataset = myfile.create_dataset("MyRefs", (100,), dtype=h5py.ref_dtype)